Niko731973/The-Eternal-Market/README.md

 ## About

 The Eternal Market (TEM) is a distributed application (DAPP) that allows anyone with ethereum blockchain access to buy or sell goods and services anonymously.
 TEM requires no login, only a valid Ethereum address.
 As a distributed application TEM is not stored on any server, and cannot be shut down.
-Orders are placed using DAI, a stablecoin, so that prices in the market will not fluxuate based on the ethereum exchange rate.
+Listing prices are USD stabalized using the MakerDAO price oracle.
 TEM allows users located in oppressive regimes to trade banned goods and services freely.
 A teacher in an Afghani girl's school could use TEM to purchase books to through a mail-order service, or a company in the UK could sell VPN software to citizens of China to circumvent their censorship.

 Once a listing is posted, there are only two ways it can be removed:
 * If the ratio of failed/successful sales is too high